Berger Torrissen

 Berger Torrissen or Birger Tørrissen (September 16, 1901 – February 28, 1991) was an American skier.

-He was born in Sørreisa, Norway, and later immigrated to the United States.
+He was born in Sørreisa Municipality, Norway, and later immigrated to the United States.
 He competed for the United States in Nordic combined and cross-country skiing at the 1936 Winter Olympics with the best result of 11th place in the 4 × 10 km relay.
 Torrissen coached the US cross-country team at the 1950 World Championships and oversaw the biathlon competition and ski-jumping hill at the 1960 Winter Olympics.
 He was a brother-in-law of Karl Magnus Satre and Paul Ottar Satre.